coder965/flame/README.md

 # TK_Engine
-A light weight and powerful 3D Game Engine.
+A lightweight and powerful 3D Game Engine.

 C++:C++17 and STL